 Want to just get started?
 Click here to sign up for Gusto and set up employee benefits today.

 One of the best ways to keep employees happy, loyal, and productive is through a great employee benefits package.
-It also makes your company more attractive for prospective employees.
+It also makes your company more attractive to prospective employees.

 You don’t want to make people jump through hoops, though.
-A clear, simple signup process ensures that employees are signed up correctly, and makes your company look really good.
+A clear, simple signup process ensures that employees are signed up correctly, making your company look good.

-Let’s walk through a variety of a simple ways to start offering benefits at your workplace.
+Let’s walk through various simple ways to start offering benefits at your workplace.

 Top Solutions for Setting Up Employee Benefits

-If you want to set up employee benefits, having the right HR software makes it a whole lot easier.
-Here’s the best options:
+If you want to set up employee benefits, having the right HR software makes it much easier.

-- Gusto — Best for Companies with Limited Workforces
+- Gusto — Best for Companies with Limited Workforce

 - ADP — Best for Companies With More Than 50 Employees